Quantum Closeness Testing: A Streaming Algorithm and Applications: Introduction

-The concept of quantum property testing was formally introduced in a comprehensive ~\cite{MdW13}.
-A basic problem in building a quantum device is to test the properties of the device.
-A standard quantum device would output some known $d$-dimensional (mixed) state $\sigma \in \mathcal{D}(\C^{d})$, but the inevitable noise results that the actual output state $\rho \in \mathcal{D}(\C^{d})$ is unknown.
-Similar as property testing of classical distributions, we want to verify some property of $\rho$ through accessing the device many times, says $n$, thus obtaining $\rho^{\otimes n}$.
+The concept of quantum property testing was formally introduced in Montanaro and de Wolf's comprehensive survey \cite{MdW13}.
+At this stage of development in the field of quantum computation, testing the properties of new devices as they are built is a basic problem.
+A standard quantum device outputs some known $d$-dimensional (mixed) state $\sigma \in \mathcal{D}(\C^{d})$ but inevitably, the results are noisy such that the actual output state $\rho \in \mathcal{D}(\C^{d})$ is not equal $\sigma$, maybe not even close to.
+Similar to property testing with classical distributions, properties of $\rho$ need to be verified by accessing the device, say, $n$ times, to derive $\rho^{\otimes n}$.